db0/godot-card-game-framework/tutorial/QUICKSTART.md

 1. Create a new folder `res://src/new_card_game/cards/sets`
 1. In the filesystem tab, navigate to `res://src/custom/cards`.
 1. Move "CardConfig.gd" and "CustomScripts" inside `res://src/new_card_game/cards`
-1. In the filesystem tab, navigate to `res://src/custom/cards/sets`.
 1. Edit `res://src/new_card_game/CFConst.gd`
 1. Find the line `const PATH_CUSTOM := "res://src/custom/"` and modify it to `const PATH_CUSTOM := "res://src/new_card_game/"`